YBilodeau/Sales-Predictions/README.md

 # **Sales Predictions Project**

-The project is a sales prediction for food items sold at various stores.
 The goal of this is to help the retailer better understand the properties of products and outlets that play crucial roles in increasing sales.

 ## **Data Dictionary for this dataset**

 |**Variable Name**|	**Description**|
 | ----- | ----- |